spiritlake/ares-extras/plugins/cortex/README.md

     +==~~~~~====~~~~====~~~~====~~~~=====~~~~=====~~~~====~~~~====~~~~====~~~~~==+

 The design of this plugin is described in detail in the [Create Plugin Tutorial](https://aresmush.com/tutorials/code/create-plugin/).

-## Installation

-1. Connect to the [server shell](https://aresmush.com/tutorials/code/extras/) and change to the aresmush directory.
-2. Run `bin/addplugin cortex`.
-3. Disable the FS3 plugins, as expplained in [Enabling and Disabling Plugins](https://aresmush.com/tutorials/config/plugins/).
-4. Type `load cortex` in-game.

 ## Setting Up App Review